 Let’s continue our work on the machine project!
 We’ll begin our first real project checkpoint, MP1, and get some practice with Jackson, the JSON serialization library used in our app.
 We’ll install the test suites and begin work on our first test case.

 But most of this lesson is tracing how data flows through our app, and

 discussing various ways in which data is stored and retrieved from

-Don't worry though—your programming task for this lesson is straightforward.
+Your programming task for this lesson is fairly straightforward, and we’ll guide

 For MP1 we’ll be continuing on with the project that you started working on for MP0.
 You’ll need the environment that you set up during that checkpoint to proceed.

 Before you can get to work on MP1 in earnest, we need to install the MP1 test suites.
 Before we continue, please commit your work.
 You should make sure to commit both immediately before and immediately after we install the MP1 test suites.
 (If there are no changes to commit beforehand, that’s fine.)

 You’ll receive the MP1 Kotlin test suites via email.